SlideRuleEarth/sliderule/README.md

 Contains the source files to make the various executable targets.
 By convention, targets are named as follows: {application}-{platform}.

 ### plugins

+Contains a project or mission specific extension to the SlideRule framework that is loaded at run-time.
+See [plugin list](plugins/README.md) for a list of available plugins.
+Additional plugins may be available from other sources.

 In order to build a plugin for SlideRule, the plugin code must compile down to a shared object that exposes a single function defined as `void init{plugin}(void)` where _{plugin}_ is the name of the plugin.
 Note that if developing the plugin in C++ the initialization function must be externed as C in order to prevent the mangling of the exported symbol.